-On the other hand, orbital bombardment studies with KEWs have already been conducted using a variety of projectiles including "long thin rods, ultra hard penetrating warheads, or warheads that fragment shortly before impact."99 Initial analysis revealed critical employment compromises that must be taken into consideration when producing an effective weapon configuration.
+Orbital bombardment studies with KEWs on the other hand have already been conducted using a variety of projectiles including "long thin rods, ultra hard penetrating warheads, or warheads that fragment shortly before impact."99 Initial analysis revealed critical employment compromises that must be taken into consideration when producing an effective weapon configuration.
 For example, the higher the weapon is stationed in orbit the higher the impact velocities that can be generated by the weapon.
 On the other hand, the higher the weapon orbit, the longer it takes for a projectile to reach the intended target.
 In fact, a weapon stationed in orbit at 40,000 km, which is necessary to generate sufficient impact velocity for destruction, would require approximately five hours to reach its ground-based target (not including the time required for the weapon to move into proper position in space to initiate the attack).100 Although weapons deployed in lower orbits could deliver quicker response times, the impact velocity of its projectiles would be reduced proportionally.
 The added complication in conducting orbital bombardment is the targeting of moving objects, which requires extremely high precision and responsiveness.
-Spacy contends that these problems need to be sorted out before space-based weapons moving at orbital velocities can be employed effectively to prosecute air-borne or surface targets.101

-Thus, it is envisaged that the roles of both space control and force application can be supported by DEWs and direct impact weapons.
+Spacy contends that these problems need to be sorted out before space-based weapons moving at orbital velocities can be employed effectively to prosecute airborne or surface targets.101 supported by DEWs and direct impact weapons.
 Space-based lasers, KEWs and proximity weapons can all be employed in ASAT missions, while proximity weapons have yet to find application with BMD or orbital bombardment.
 The major stumbling block with respect to the ASAT role is the speed of the targeting and acquisition process, which is complicated by the inherently low IR signature of satellites as well as the satellite's ability to invoke countermeasures.
-In fact, not only is there still a tremendous amount of research and development to be carried out on space-based ASATs, but Spacy's in-depth analysis of space-based weapons also concluded that the ASAT role could be more effectively carried out by groundbased weapons with fewer risks and less political turmoil.
+In fact, not only is there still a tremendous amount of research and development to be carried out on space-based ASATs, but Spacy's in depth analysis of spacebased weapons also concluded that the ASAT role could be more effectively carried out by ground-based weapons with fewer risks and less political turmoil.
 BMD testing, on the other hand, is making progress.
-However, while initial results are promising, only groundbased interceptors have actually been used and it will likely be no sooner than 2012 before a small-scale laser demonstration can be conducted.
-Similarly, the investigations car-ried out with KEWs conducting orbital bom-bardment highlighted the compromise required between weapon delivery time and weapon reaction time.
-Hence, there are many challenges still ahead before DEWs and direct impact weapons are employed effectively in the role of space control or force application.
+However, while initial results are promising, only ground-based interceptors have actually been used and it will likely be no sooner than 2012 before a smallscale laser demonstration can be conducted.
+Similarly, the investigations carried out with KEWs conducting orbital bombardment highlighted the compromise required between weapon delivery time and weapon reaction time.
+Hence, there are many challenges still ahead before DEWs and direct energy weapons are employed effectively in the role of space control or force application.
 In fact, weapons employed to carry out the ASAT role may be better off being ground-based.